 I experienced my first-ever “float” while visiting some friends in central Oregon over the weekend.
 And I must say…what a lovely way to spend an afternoon!

 Eight of us set out for a three-hour float down the Deschutes river.
-With just a few course corrections every now and again, we floated effortlessly as we watched nature pass us by.
+With just a few course corrections, we floated effortlessly as we watched nature pass us by.

 For a few hours, we were part of the landscape.
 Ducks swam alongside us.
 Golden Eagles and Osprey circled above us.
 And those who lived in riverfront homes waved to us from the shore as we passed.